-In June of 2004, Sonny Hendricks, a Tribal Elder, began work on the Native Language Preservation Project.
+In June 2004, Sonny Hendricks, a Tribal Elder, began work on the Native Language Preservation Project.
 He was assisted by Debbie Colston from the Cultural Department and Candra Neff from the Education Department.
-On January 11, 2005 Sonny Hendricks, called the first Native Language Preservation Program Committee meeting to order.
+On January 11, 2005, Sonny Hendricks called the first Native Language Preservation Committee meeting to order.
 The goal of this group was to create a Me-Wuk dictionary.
-Sixteen Elders of the Community were invited to be language consultants for the Language Program.
+Sixteen Elders of the community were invited to be consultants for the Language Program.
 Anyone interested in bringing back the language was invited to attend.
-During monthly meetings Me-Wuk words were remembered by the group and written down.
-Unfortunately, since the start of this Program four of these consultants have passed on.
+During monthly meetings, Me-Wuk words were remembered by the group and written down.

 Sonny Hendricks presented this to the Native Language Preservation Committee on January 11, 2005.

-In April 2007 the first Draft of the dictionary was created.
-The committee decided that an agreed upon way to write the language was needed.
+In April 2007, the first draft of the dictionary was created.
+The committee decided that they needed an agreed-upon way to write the language.
 A linguist would be required to further the program.
-Several linguists were contacted.

-In December 2007, linguist, Sheri Tatsch, PhD, presented a language workshop on a Community-based Writing System.
-The purpose of the workshop was to start the process of deciding a way to write the language that everyone could agree on (practical orthography).
-It was decided that more research was needed to be done.
+In December 2007, linguist Sheri Tatsch, PhD, presented a language workshop on a community-based writing system.
+The workshop was intended to start the process of deciding how to write the language (practical orthography).
+It was determined that more research needed to be done.

-On April 4-6, 2008, three interested people from the Me-Wuk community attended the Language is Life Conference, at Marin Headlands in Sausalito, California.
-The Conference was sponsored by the Advocates for Indigenous Language Survival (AICLS).
-Members from California Tribes from all over the state interested in learning the latest in best practices for revitalizing indigenous languages attended.
+In April 2008, three Me-Wuk representatives attended the Language is Life Conference at Marin Headlands in Sausalito, California.
+The Conference was sponsored by the Advocates for Indigenous California Language Survival (AICLS).
+It was attended by California tribal members interested in learning best practices for revitalizing indigenous languages.

-June 8-14, 2008 three interested people from the Me-Wuk community attended the Breathe of Life Conference in Berkeley, CA. The goal of the conference was for participants to access, understand, and do research on materials on their languages, including learning the fundamentals of linguist analysis for language revitalization.
+In June 2008, three representatives from the Me-Wuk community attended the Breath of Life Conference in Berkeley, California.
+The goal of the conference was for participants to access, understand and research materials on their languages, including learning the fundamentals of linguist analysis for language revitalization.

-Currently the Native Language Preservation Committee supports the Tuolumne Me-Wuk Language Program.
-The language program is bringing the Me-Wuk language back to the community.
+Currently, the Native Language Preservation Committee supports the Tuolumne Me-Wuk Language Program.
+The program is bringing the Me-Wuk language back to the community.